expo/expo/docs/pages/ui-programming/react-native-toast.md

 ---
-title: How to display a toast in React Native
+title: How to display a popup toast
 sidebar_title: Displaying toast messages
 ---